 Cars are allowed on Ocracoke Island, but parking can be limited.
-So, just unpack your car and forget about it.
+So, just unpack your car and let it rest.
 There are more fun ways to get around the island.

 WALK